-Choosing to sponsor a MotoGP team can give you the chance to do business with the company that the team is direct emanation of – for example Honda, Yamaha, Ducati or Suzuki.
+Choosing to sponsor a MotoGP team can give you the chance to do business with the company that the team is a direct emanation of – for example Honda, Yamaha, Ducati or Suzuki.
 These huge brands could then become your customers, allowing you to sell them your products or services.

 Other important benefits are the facilities, such as the company museum or the racing department, that the team is likely to have and which can be used by sponsors for PR activities, product launches and other promotional activities.

 Sponsoring a MotoGP rider

 After having read the first part of this article, it might seem like sponsoring a team is always the best options – but of course, this might not be the case.

-Just think about the immediate relationship that exist (for brands to leverage) between an athlete and his/her fanbase; the emotional bond that comes with a rider-based MotoGP sponsorship campaign might be very effective.
+Just think about the immediate relationship that exists (for brands to leverage) between an athlete and his/her fanbase; the emotional bond that comes with a rider-based MotoGP sponsorship campaign might be very effective.

-MotoGP fans are likely to feel a greater affinity with a rider than with their team, and the athlete in questions is likely to have the charisma, and the fame that your potential customers immediately recognise.
+MotoGP fans are likely to feel a greater affinity with a rider than with their team, and the athlete in questions is likely to have the charisma, and the fame that your potential customers immediately recognize.
 After all, when visiting a track a guest is much more likely to try to take a picture with a MotoGP rider – probably settling for a snap with a bike only when the rider is not available.

 Now, let’s talk about budgets.
 If you have a large budget to invest in a MotoGP sponsorship campaign, by sponsoring a team you may be able to use the images of the bikes while racing and the riders in action for a few days.
-The rider will have to wear the team uniform and can use them in your communication activiteis.
+The rider will have to wear the team uniform and can use them in your communication activities.
 Be aware that personal endorsements (for example, “Valentino Rossi wins with X brand”) is not allowed – for this kind of deals, you always need the direct contract with the athlete in question.